 Luckily for us coding in Python, several distributions and IDEs get us coding more efficiently, without the hassle.
 However, most of us get comfortable very quickly and suddenly it is five years down the line and we are still struggling with the same old, outdated programming setup.
 This often means even coding with old Python releases because you know, it works.

 I have been guilty of this until I found Anaconda.
 Without getting into it here, Anaconda is essentially an open-source distribution of Python (and R) for data analysis.
-Anaconda includes all of these IDEs, notebooks and libraries:
+Anaconda includes all IDEs, notebooks and libraries such as matplotlib, scikit-learn, pandas, Jupyter, Tensor Flow, and many others.

 I usually prefer an IDE with a simple text editor, such as Spyder.
 However, there are some cases where I need more from my programming toolkit.
 When working with masses of data I have found the Pandas library an invaluable tool.
 In conjunction with this library, Jupyter is often used for quick visualisation and prototyping.